openvolley/ovscout2/README.md

 - if the data entry does not include attack start and end locations, you can’t generate attack direction maps (heatmaps) or setter distributions
+- if the app only collects data for one team, it can’t be used to identify opponent strengths and weaknesses

 The ovscout2 package is capable of collecting the same level of data detail as professional scouting software, but also offers a simplified